Cotton production in Pakistan: Growing regions

 Cotton is purely a cellulose fiber crop, one of the four major crops in the country, and is known by popular epithets as "King Cotton" and "white gold".
 It forms the primary input for the textile industry of Pakistan.

 Cotton is integral to Pakistan's economy.
 According to an analysis in the USDA Foreign Agricultural Service report of 2015, it is grown as an industrial crop in 15% of the nation's land.
 It is grown during the monsoon months of May to August, known as the kharif period.
 It is also grown on a smaller scale between February and April.

 Cotton is grown mostly in the two provinces of Punjab and Sindh, with the former accounting for 79% and the latter for 20% of the nation's cotton-growing land.
-It is also grown in Khyber Pakhtoon Khawah (KPK) and Balochistan provinces.
+It is also grown in Khyber Pakhtunkhwa (KPK) and Balochistan provinces.
 The total land area of cotton cultivation was reported as 2950000 ha during the 2014–15 growing season.
 Generally, small farmers with landholdings less than 5 ha in size form the largest group of growers; farmers holding less than 2 ha account for 50% of the farms.
 Landholdings with 25 ha under cotton cultivation from less than 2% of farms.
 According to a 2013 estimate, there were 1.6 million farmers (out of a total of 5 million in all sectors) engaged in cotton farming, growing more than 3 million hectares.